miiitaka/wp-structuring-markup/README.md

 - Added : Display the cause of the JSON-LD is not output in HTML comments.
 - Fixed : "Schema.org Event" solve the output of JSON-LD is a problem with the double in the custom posts.
 - Fixed : Changes to the search of the array to remove the SQL statement to get the output page.
+- Fixed : "Schema.org Organization" If you have not set up a Social Profiles, it does not show an empty array.

 ### 2.5.1 (2016-05-09)